outseta/outseta-server-side-demos/change-plan/change-plan.md

 - The user's email address
 - Account selection (if multiple accounts exist for the email)
 - New plan selection from available plans
+- Whether the plan change should start immediately

 **Example session**: